 Why study the Master of Management?

-The Master of Management will develop your ability to succeed as a business leader in complex, competitive and culturally diverse situations, both in New Zealand and other countries.
+The Master of Management (MMgmt) will develop your ability to succeed as a business leader in complex, competitive and culturally diverse situations, both in New Zealand and other countries.

 Career Opportunities